Ellis Stones: Environmentalism

 Not long after his death, the MMBW preserved a large amount of land along the Yarra Valley in a series of metropolitan parks, landscaped with native vegetation exactly as he would have wanted.

 Awards and recognition

-Stones posthumously received the Royal Australian Institute of Architect's Robin Boyd environmental medal.
+Stones posthumously received the Royal Australian Institute of Architect's Robin Boyd Environmental Award bronze medal in 1975.
 A memorial plaque honouring his work can be found in a rock garden in Chelsworth Park near his former home in Ivanhoe.
 The rock garden he designed near the staff car park at The University of Melbourne bears another memorial plaque.

-The Ellis Stones rockery in Burnley Gardens was created to honour his contribution to landscape design in Australia.
+In Burnley Gardens, the Ellis Stones rockery was created to honour his contribution to landscape design in Australia.

 The Ellis Stones Memorial Award is offered biennially to a landscape student for an outstanding piece of research.